 Synthetic cannabinoids (SCs) have become an important family of designer drugs and are widely used as 'legal' alternative to cannabis.
-Thus, there is a demand for reliable screening methods.
-Immunoassays (IAs) targeting SC metabolites were introduced for cost-efficient analysis.[1,2] However, due to the structural diversity of this class of compounds and the rapidly changing range of available drugs it seems questionable if the applied antibodies show sufficient cross-reactivities.
-Two commercially available IA kits for urine were evaluated regarding their suitability for detecting the use of currently prevalent synthetic cannabinoids.
+Therefore, there is a demand for reliable screening methods.
+For cost-efficient analysis immunoassays (IAs) targeting SC metabolites were introduced.^[1,2] However, due to the structural diversity of this class of compounds and the rapidly changing range of available drugs it seems questionable if the applied antibodies show sufficient cross-reactivities.
+Two commercially available IA kits for urine were evaluated regarding their suitability for detecting the use of currently prevalent substances.